 by Cynthia M. Johnson, MA

-Withdrawal is a reaction that happens after drugs or alcohol are stopped.
+Alcohol withdrawal is a reaction that happens after alcohol is stopped.
 It can be deadly.

-Drug and alcohol misuse change how the body works.
-The body needs a chance to get back to normal when drugs and alcohol are stopped.
+Alcohol misuse changes how the body works.
+The body needs a chance to get back to normal when alcohol is stopped.
 The body cannot work as well during this time.
 This leads to withdrawal.

 Withdrawal will start after use is stopped.
 This can be in a few hours to a few days.
-The types of problems depend on the substances and the length of misuse.
+The types of problems a person has depends on the length of misuse.
 Common problems are:

-You will be asked about your symptoms and health history.
-You will also be asked about your substance use.
+The doctor will ask about your symptoms and health history.
+You will also be asked about your alcohol use.
 A physical exam may be done.

-The goal of treatment is to ease withdrawal symptoms.
-The treatment used will depend on a person's symptoms and the substance that was misused.
+The goal of treatment is to manage symptoms.
+The treatment used will depend on a person's symptoms.
 This can be done with:

-There are no known guidelines to prevent withdrawal when drug or alcohol misuse has started.
+There are no known guidelines to prevent withdrawal when alcohol misuse has started.

 Substance Abuse and Mental Health Services Administration